R. K. Schnader & Sons Tobacco Warehouse

-The R. K. Schnader & Sons Tobacco Warehouse is an historic, American tobacco warehouse that is located in Lancaster, Lancaster County, Pennsylvania.
+The R. K. Schnader & Sons Tobacco Warehouse is an historic tobacco warehouse in Lancaster, Lancaster County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1990.

 History and architectural features

 This historic structure was built circa 1890, and is a two-story, rectangular, red brick building that sits on a stuccoed foundation and has a raised basement.
 It is three bays wide by forty-five feet deep, and has a moderately pitched gable roof, and is situated a few doors away from the Walter Schnader Tobacco Warehouse.

-It was listed on the National Register of Historic Places in 1990.